EagleGenomics-cookbooks/HTSlib/README.md

-# HTSlib
+# QUAST

 Description
 ===========
-This Cookbook to installs HTSlib, a C library for reading/writing high-throughput sequencing data.
+This Cookbook installs QUAST, a tool to evaluate genome assemblies by computing various metrics.

 Requirements
 ============